New this winter - the Cold is Cool Passport is for 5th grade students too!

 In order for fourth & fifth graders to use the free lift or trail pass coupons, a paying adult must accompany them.
 “We feel that fourth and fifth graders should be supervised by an adult while on the slopes and trails.
 Our intention is to make this a fun, affordable and safe activity for the entire family,” says Mickey MacWilliams, MSIA executive director.
 With the Passport, up to two kids can ski free with each paying adult.
 The Passport is valid through April 30, or the end of the 2014/15 ski season.

-In addition to the ift tickets donated by the participating ski areas, the Cold is Cool Passport also includes a coupon for $20% off a helmet purchase and $15 off the purchase of $100 at over 50 participating ski shops.
+In addition to the lift tickets donated by the participating ski areas, the Cold is Cool Passport also includes a coupon for 20% off a helmet purchase and $15 off the purchase of $100 at over 50 participating ski shops.
 Some ski areas have also included coupons for equipment rental and free or discounted lessons.
-Coupons for free lift tickets in INew Hampshire, Northwest Rockies, New York, Penninsylvania and Vermont are also included.
-To view all the passport coupons and discounts from last year's passport, click here.
+Coupons for free lift tickets in New Hampshire, Northwest Rockies, New York, Pennsylvania and Vermont are also included.

 Here is a list of ski areas with their offers: